ZafiroParedes/Alien_Maze_Game/README.md

 The enemy following the robot will move one step as the robot moves one step.
 It contains a similar algorithm to the automatic mode implemented for the robot except it does not remember its path and therefore has a more random movment pattern.

-In the manual, "m" character, setting or the automatic one, when the robot reaches the end the grame will end with a win.
+In the manual, "m" character, setting or the automatic one, when the robot reaches the end the game will end with a win.
 If the alien reaches the robot before it has reached the space ship, the game will end in a loss.
 If player ends the game with the "q" key, the game ends as is.

 ## Results
 The following images are the visual graphics implemented into the game windows and the screens as the game progresses.